 - If you own something that someone else might try to hijack like a domain name, it should be protected by a trademark or a servicemark.

 Whether you wish to protect these elements on the state or the federal level, trademarks and servicemarks do the trick.
 And the little “TM” or “SM” next to your brand name or design will give notice to the world that you have the absolute and exclusive right to this valuable intellectual property.
 This will serve as a serious warning to anyone who might otherwise be considering stealing the brand that represents your business.
+Hiring an expert such as an intellectual property Thailand lawyer will protect your intellectual property rights.
 For a reasonable fee (approximately $10), you can ensure your image is sheltered in Illinois.
 If you wish to secure the same protection in another state in which you currently do business or expect to do business in the future, you can easily do so by registering for this trademark or servicemark with the Secretary of State of that other state.
 If you wish to have protection of your brand on a national level and be protected in all fifty states, you will need to apply for a federal trademark or servicemark with the U.S. Patent and Trademark Office.
 While the process is a bit more lengthy (6-8 months) and more expensive (approximately $2,500), it is worth the extra time and expense if your business brand is being exposed to the public on a national level.

 Additionally, by going through the registration process, you may find out if your brand is already in use by another business.
 If so, you can consider your options for modifying your brand so as to avoid an infringement claim or for contacting the owner of the trademark/servicemark to discuss how you may license or purchase the trademark/servicemark and thereby preserve your brand without having to alter it.
 In this way, you’ll not only retain the investment in all of your company’s marketing materials, you’ll have the power to stop someone else from pirating your brand in the future.